 - Place the tail of the beaded thread and a metal head pin through the wood bead so that the beaded part of the thread sits just at the bottom of the wooden bead and the metal end of the headpin extends at the top of the bead.
 Secure the head pin and string of beads with glue.

 - Beginning at the base of the wood bead, apply some jewelry glue to the bead and wrap the string of seed beads around the entire bead, applying more glue as you go.

-- When you get to the top of the bead, make sure all the beads are secured with glue and trim the excess thread.
+- When you get to the top of the bead, make sure all the beads are secured with glue.
+Remove any excess beads from the thread and loop it through the last bead, then tie a knot.
+Glue this bead down and trim the excess thread.

 - For the leaves, thread 6 green beads onto some fishing twine.
 Tie the two ends together tightly, to make a small loop of beads.
 Do the same thing with 3 green beads.

 - Place a dot of glue on the top of the covered bead, at the base of the headpin.
 Slide the loop of 6 green beads onto the headpin, so it sits atop the seed covered bead.
 Place another dot of glue on top of the 6 green beads and slide on the loop of 3 green beads.